Unlisted Driver Protection

 - Household members or employees (of the principal driver, registered owner, or lessee if the vehicle is leased)

-- Anyone who has driven any of your vehicles more than 12 days in the last year.
+- Anyone who has driven any of your owned or leased vehicles more than 12 days in the 12 months before the crash.

-Unlicensed drivers, and those who have already caused a crash in one of your vehicles in the last five years (from September 1, 2019), are also excluded.
+Unlicensed drivers, and those who have already caused a crash in one of your vehicles in the last five years prior to the crash, are also excluded.

 What is the financial consequence if an unlisted driver causes a crash in my car?

-If an unlisted driver causes a crash in your car, you could face a one-time financial consequence.
+If an unlisted driver causes a crash in your car, you could face a one-time financial consequence, called the Unlisted Driver Accident Premium.
 This will depend on a number of factors, such as where they are licensed and their driving experience and crash history.

-If there is no difference in the premium, there would be no financial consequence.
-However, you would still need to pay for Unlisted Driver Protection at your next renewal, if you want this protection.
+If there is no difference in the premium, there would be no penalty to pay.
+However, you will need to pay for Unlisted Driver Protection at your next renewal, if you want this protection.

 Here's an example